 It feels like I’ve been in Ecuador for years now, despite a mere two weeks having passed.
 I’m still surprised when I get the “what is this gringa doing here” look everywhere I go.
 I’m pretty sure that even other travelers have perfected it, but it’s definitely most prominent in the small town close to the farm I work on.

 My parents arrived at Quito airport around 11pm on Sunday after a 2 hour delay, so the real exploring of the city started on Monday, with the Quito Free Walking Tour, a wonderful 3-hour overview of city history and landmarks in Colonial Quito.
 Considering the presence of my parents, I decided to play the parts of both translator and tourist for this past week, though I have since returned to the Finca.

 The feeling of my shoes squishing beneath you feet.
 The commiserating looks from similarly-situated people.
 And above all, the feeling of jeans, heavy with water, rubbing against your thighs and shins with each step.
 It never ceases to fascinate me, the experience of being inundated by nature’s biggest gift, literally falling from above.
 Each time I experience it, it’s almost like the first time, even if I saw it coming and thought I knew what to expect.

-Exploring Beyond the City Limits
+Day 2: Exploring Beyond the City Limits

 We saw some demonstrations of tricks you can only do on the equator, learned about some local flora & fauna and an indigenous Amazonian group which used to “shrink” human heads.
-It’s pretty touristy, but sort of a must when you make it to the middle of the world.
-The $3 lunch we had upon leaving the museum didn’t hurt, either (we just went to the closest local restaurant we saw).
+It’s a pretty touristy tour, but sort of a must when you make it to the middle of the world.
+The delicious $3 lunch we had upon leaving the museum didn’t hurt, either (we just went to the closest local restaurant we saw).

 Not for the last time this week, I visited the Kallari Café, and as always everyone there was very helpful and let me practice my Spanish to my heart’s content.
 Our other visit was right before dinner & dancing at La Sonata, because my parents absolutely had to see this place.
-Kallari is probably the organization that I should have interned with, I realize after two weeks on the Finca, but no doubt I’ll be back for more of this place.
-Kallari is a must if you visit Quito.
-I guarantee that just like me, you’ll return again & again.
+The cafe is dedicated not only to selling the chocolate made by the cooperative, but also to their other local products, like vanilla and handicrafts.

 Over the next few days, our group discovered 4 different chocolate places along La Ronda, a bohemian neighborhood in Colonial Quito, along with a couple of salsa clubs.
 I am thankful that on one of the days, I was able to spend the entire day bonding with my Dad, walking around parks in Quito with him.
-Unfortunately this came at the expense of my mother, who became rather ill overnight.
-My favorite park in the city is definitely El Ejido, where there is a huge spherical statue that you can fully climb if you feel so inclined, as I did.
+I even scaled one of the statues in the park in central Quito, much to his amusement.

-Bonding with Butterflies in Mindo
+Day 3: Bonding with Butterflies in Mindo

 PS: I just bought my airline tickets to the Galapagos!